Modelling of applications is defined with the COSEM objects and the OBIS naming system

 The COSEM object model describes the semantics of the language.

-COSEM interface classes and their instantiations (objects) can be readily used for modelling metering use cases, yet general enough to model any application.
+COSEM interface classes and their instantiations (objects) can be readily used for modelling energy management use cases including metering, yet general enough to model any application.

 Object modelling is a powerful tool to formally represent simple or complex data.
 Each aspect of the data is modelled with an attribute.
 Objects may have several attributes and also methods to perform operations on the attributes.